Kajmer/enc/README.md

 At the core of the script is a block (letter) character substitution (counted adjacent to the encoded one).
 For the script, the reverse data conversion is realizable, that is, it is possible to use it as a method for data transmission.

 Disadvantages:
 - Dependence on implementation.
-Any encryption algorithm does not support all previous versions.
+Any change to encryption algorithm does not support all previous versions.